craftcms/cms/docs/templating/tests.md

 ## `missing`

-Returns whether a given object is an instance of [MissingComponentInterface](https://docs.craftcms.com/api/v3/craft-base-missingcomponentinterface.html), an interface used to represent components whose types are missing.
+Returns whether a given object is an instance of <api:craft\base\MissingComponentInterface>, an interface used to represent components whose types are missing.

 ```twig
 {% if field is missing %}